 - Johns Hopkins Bayview Medical Center

-- Making a hysterotomy incision during performance of a C-section that was too low on plaintiff's abdomen
+- Making a hysterotomy incision during the performance of a C-section that was too low on plaintiff's abdomen

 - Failing to properly suture all lacerations and extensions